 - Add little oil, toss it and keep aside to avoid sticking.

-- To a large wok – first add 2 tsp garlic finely chopped along with 1 tsp spring onion white part.
+- To a large wok – first add 2 teaspoon garlic finely chopped along with 1 teaspoon spring onion white part.
 Saute for 2 mins.

 - Add 1/4 sliced onion, 1/2 cup carrot,1/2 cup capsicum, 3/4 cup cabbage.

 - Saute for 2 mins in medium high heat – Make sure the veggies should be crunchy.

 - Keep heat in high – Add 1 teaspoon soya sauce, 1/2 teaspoon green chilli sauce, 1/2 teaspoon red chilli sauce, 1/2 teaspoon pepper, 1 teaspoon vinegar and required salt.
 You can even add 1/2 teaspoon sugar if you like.

 - Give a quick toss so that the veggies are coated with sauces, it should be done in high heat so be quick.

 - Finally add cooked noodles along with 1 tablespoon spring onion green part.

 - Mix it well.
 Using 2 laddles was very easy to mix.